Intern resume...is that even a thing?

 Since internships are for a limited duration, and they are seasonal in nature (in almost all cases), recruiters are usually bombarded with applications in one go.
 If, for any reason whatsoever, your application is rejected, you don't get another chance.

-Hence, it's of critical importance that you are able to judiciously utilize the one opportunity which you have in such a way that you don't have to send your college student resume elsewhere.
+Hence, it's of critical importance that you are able to judiciously utilize the one opportunity which you have in such a way that you don't have to send your student internship resume elsewhere.

-But that is not to say that making a college resume is easy.
-It has its own set of nuances which you need to consider before you go about making the perfect college resume for that dream internship which you are targeting.
+But that is not to say that making an intern resume is easy.
+It has its own set of nuances which you need to consider before you go about making the perfect intern resume for that dream internship which you are targeting.

-Before the College Resume - Checklist of items before you begin with your Resume for College
+Before the Intern Resume - Checklist of items before you begin with your Resume for College

-Here's a checklist of factors that you might want to consider before you proceed with your intern resume:
+Here's a checklist of factors that you might want to consider before you proceed with your internship resume:

 A lot of students will not bother reviewing their options - maybe because they don't even know if they have any.
 And it makes sense: why not jump at the first opportunity which presents itself?